ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 [[start:2990390][end:2993300]] I have a question about the free energy principle here.
 [[start:2994630][end:3002790]] Only in the last several years has the quantum free energy principle relationship come into light.
 [[start:3002940][end:3011130]] So maybe could you just share a little bit about what incremental or quantum advances enabled that to happen?
-[[start:3011280][end:3030400]] Or what degrees of freedom were preexisting or added to enable work arising from perception and action in neural systems to also so naturally enter this context with the quantum information?
+[[start:3011280][end:3030400]] Or what degrees of freedom were pre-existing or added to enable work arising from perception and action in neural systems to also so naturally enter this context with the quantum information?

 50:32 _Chris:_
-[[start:3032450][end:3047620]] Well, I think, at least from historical point of view, that connection was made based on the analogy between a Markov blanket and a Holographic screen.
+[[start:3032450][end:3047620]] Well, I think, at least from a historical point of view, that connection was made based on the analogy between a Markov blanket and a Holographic screen.
 [[start:3048570][end:3061420]] So these are structures developed in different parts of physics that essentially serve the same function of limiting the information that one system can have about another system.
 [[start:3063230][end:3086930]] So it's that functional analogy between a Markov blanket defined classically and a Holographic screen defined in quantum theory that made it seem obvious that we could translate the free energy principle into a quantum theoretic principle.